Aliases for HIST2H2AA3 Gene

 GeneCards Summary for HIST2H2AA3 Gene

-HIST2H2AA3 (Histone Cluster 2, H2aa3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is H2AFB1.
+HIST2H2AA3 (Histone Cluster 2 H2A Family Member A3) is a Protein Coding gene.
+Diseases associated with HIST2H2AA3 include Riddle Syndrome and Retinitis Pigmentosa 20.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST2H2AA4.

 UniProtKB/Swiss-Prot for HIST2H2AA3 Gene